Rooster Comb Mountain

 October 25, 2020 | Keene Valley, NY

-The background: This was the start of my fall-cation in Bolton Landing (about an hour south) but I wanted to spend as much time as I could in the High Peaks region during the weekend, since it would probably be my last time up there until spring.
-Lauren and Brittany were down for a hike, so we had planned either Noonmark or Rooster Comb.
+The background: This was the start of my fall-cation in Bolton Landing in the Lake George region, and I wanted to spend as much time as I could in the High Peaks region during the weekend since it would probably be my last time up there until spring.
+A few friends were down for a hike, so we had planned either Noonmark or Rooster Comb.
 After passing The Ausable lot and seeing it full (due to restricted capacity this year) we drove over to the lot for Rooster Comb, where plenty of parking spots still awaited us.
 This would turn out to be a great choice for this particular late Autumn Sunday!

 Getting there: From Lake Placid, head east on route 73.
-You’ll make your way to Keene Valley, where the trailhead parking will be on your right hand side about 25-30 minutes later, 0.2 miles after Old Mountain Coffee.
-There is a designated lot that surely fills up fast!
-(Sort of uncharacteristic of the area, I also had cell service at the parking lot, meaning, a new AT&T cell tower may have recently been added in the area…?
-But as always, don’t rely on it!)
+You’ll make your way to Keene Valley, where the trailhead parking will be on your right-hand side about 25-30 minutes later, after you pass the Noonmark Diner which will be on your left.
+There is a designated (free) parking lot that fills up fast on nice days and peak weekends.
+There is spotty AT&T cell service, but as always, don’t rely on it, since you will most likely lose it once you start the hike.

-The hike: Rooster Comb is a 5.0 mile hike, if completed out and back as I will describe; however, you can also complete as a loop, or add on Snow Mountain to your day.
-Note the Rooster Comb trail is also a common start to the Great Range Traverse, which is a well-known but very challenging multi-summit traverse through the High Peaks.
+The hike: Rooster Comb is a 5-mile (8.04km) hike if completed out and back as I will describe; however, you can also complete as a loop or add on Snow Mountain to your day.
+Note, the Rooster Comb trail is also a common start (or ending point) to the Great Range Traverse, which is a well-known but very challenging multi-summit traverse through the High Peaks.

 After some good laughs and steady, gradual inclines up the trail, we reached another junction, which directed us to the remaining 0.5 miles to the summit of Rooster Comb.
 On this section, you are basically making a big u-turn up the trail, until you reach an overlook, granting you beautiful views of the Giant Mountain wilderness and beyond.
 After a quick stop here, we made the final push onwards to the summit.
 And then we made it!
 Breakfast /snack time and a well-deserved break included stunning views of snow-capped peaks, namely Lower Wolf Jaw staring right back at us.
 The views of the many other high peaks are phenomenal.
 Despite the brisk temperatures, we spent a considerable time at the summit, as we met a trio of awesome women who had been hiking the high peaks for years.
 It was SO inspiring to connect and hear their stories; I hope one day to run into them again!
 After some photos, more laughs, and saying farewell to these insane views and our new friends, we began our descent the exact same way as our ascent.